 Once you have filed a discrimination complaint with the DFEH, they will investigate the issue.
 The DFEH may request additional information or evidence from you and your employer.
 If the investigation reveals discrimination, they will attempt to resolve the issue through a settlement between you and the employer, or they may file a lawsuit on your behalf.
 If the court finds discrimination, remedies can include damages, such as back pay, reinstatement, and monetary awards.
 The DFEH will also ensure the employer takes corrective measures to avoid similar situations in the future.
 We strongly suggest that you do NOT go directly to the DFEH without first contacting an experienced employment lawyer.

-If you are an independent contractor in California and believe you have experienced discrimination, the attorneys at Shirazi Law Firm, PC, can help.
-Our experienced lawyers will evaluate your case and provide legal guidance to ensure you are fully protected.
+If you are an independent contractor in California and believe you have experienced discrimination, the attorneys at Shirazi Law Firm, P.C., can help.
+Our experienced lawyers have been serving clients in California for 15 years.
+We will evaluate your case and provide legal guidance to help you protect your rights.
 Contact us today for a consultation.

 Recent Posts